slackapi/bolt-js/docs/_deployments/heroku.md

 # Creating sharp-rain-871... done, stack is heroku-18
 # https://sharp-rain-871.herokuapp.com/ | https://git.heroku.com/sharp-rain-871.git
 ```

+> 💡 You can [rename a Heroku app](https://devcenter.heroku.com/articles/renaming-apps) at any time, but you may change your Git remote and public web address.

 After your app is created, you'll be given some information that we'll use in the upcoming sections.
 In the example above: